guilhemmarchand/trackme/docs/userguide.rst

 This view allows you to create a new custom rule (button Create custom rules) or remove any existing custom rules that would not be required anymore. (button Remove selected)

+Since the version 1.2.26, it is possible to restrict the scope of custom rules to a list of explicit sourcetypes.

 **Create custom rules**

 This screen alows to test and create a new custom rule based on the current data source: